 Now, it is clear how to calculate and get the TWAP from the Uniswap v3 pool.
 We can proceed to know the reasons why you should use TWAP oracles.

-The main reason why people use these Oracles is because they are considered to be very challenging for the malicious actors to manipulate, if we assume that there is enough liquidity in a given pool.
+The main reason why people use these Oracles is that they are considered to be very challenging for malicious actors to manipulate if we assume that there is enough liquidity in a given pool.

 Factors To Measure The Difficulty Of Manipulating Price In A TWAP Oracle.

-The difficult that hackers face in manipulating the price in a TWAP oracle can be measured using two factors that determines the difficulty of the attack.
+The difficulty that hackers face in manipulating the price in a TWAP oracle can be measured using two factors that determine the difficulty of the attack.

 These are:

-The total amount that hackers has to put in the trading pool so that they can move the price in the direction that they want.
-In case, there is a deep liquidity in the pool, then, it is possible that the amount can easily be in hundreds of millions, or even more.
+The total amount that hackers have to put in the trading pool so that they can move the price in the direction that they want.
+In case there is deep liquidity in the pool, then it is possible that the amount can easily be in hundreds of millions or even more.
 However, even that won’t be enough.

 The user must select the time window for the desired pricing in order to interact with the TWAP oracles.
 Now let’s say we request the weighted average price over a five-minute period.
 Attackers trying to raise the pool’s price to a desired price of X must hold that price for five minutes.